The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 #3.
 Asking the right questions, giving the right answers:

-This is where being strategic and knowing best practice becomes so important.
+This is where being strategic and knowing best practice becomes important.

 But many times, the questions that come from the eCommerce Agency are not the right questions.
-To uncover the real issue(s) requires the ability of asking the right questions to get to the right issue.
+To uncover the real issue(s) requires the ability to ask the right questions to get to the right issue.

 #4.
 Understanding the Cogs in the Machine: